jotasprout/jotasprout.github.io-OLD/_posts/2017-08-02-P-is-for-PHP.markdown

 Change the following

 Does capitalization of values ("off" vs "Off") count?
+Test this.

 We don't want visitors to know anything about our code so we're going to prevent errors from being displayed publicly -- security through obfuscation -- and have them stored in logs kept elsewhere for our eyes only.